andybbruno/SoliditySecurityPatterns/README.md

 # Solidity Security Design Patterns
+## Code and slides of ICT Risk Assessment 2018/2019 seminar.

-## NEW!
+### NEW!
 Now compatible with Solidity 0.5.1!
 ### Design  patterns are a commonly used technique to encode design guide-lines or best practices.
 They express an abstract or conceptual solution to a concrete, complex, and reoccurring problem.